 The receivers are excellent performers considering the state of technology in the late 30's to 40's.

 Do you know this rig?
 Tell us something about it!

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Marconi CR100 1/8.
+We collect prices paid by real hams over the years to help you estimate the value of a used Marconi CR100 1/8.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!